unknownbrackets/ppsspp-api-samples/README.md

 Documentation
 -------------

-The [web debugger]() is implemented in JavaScript too, using React.
+The [web debugger][] is implemented in JavaScript too, using React.
 Its source code may be helpful for understanding the API and its usage too.

-Actual API parameters and responses are documented in the [PPSSPP source code for the API]().
+Actual API parameters and responses are documented in the [PPSSPP source code for the API][].

 Contributing